UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/README.md

 4. Run the helper script `00_mkdir.sh` from your 16S_microbiome_wf/scripts directory.
 This will create the directory within your staging folder that is necessary to handle all file inputs and outputs.
 To run, type: ``` bash 00_mkdir.sh ```
 The script takes 2 arguments: your netid, and the name of a folder that will be created.
-In this example, the folder will be named `test_project`
+In this example, the folder will be named `my_project`
 ```
 cd scripts
 # change this for your netid